tristangnl/devkitPro-Debian-based-systems-installer/README.md

 # devkitPro-Debian-based-systems-installer
 The installer script for devkitPro on Debian-based Linux systems because the official one returns error 403 forbidden.
+Compatible with: Ubuntu - Linux Mint - Pop!_OS - Kali Linux - Raspberry Pi OS ...

 This script installs (dkp-)pacman from devkitPro to manage and install devkitPro libraries.

+> [!IMPORTANT]
-### Please read the instructions below to properly use the script and pacman.
+> #### Please read the instructions below to properly use the script and pacman.

 ### useful links